Dollar Tree (NASDAQ:DLTR) Issues Q3 2022 Earnings Guidance

 Dollar Tree (NASDAQ:DLTR – Get Rating) updated its third quarter 2022 earnings guidance on Tuesday.
-The company provided EPS guidance of $1.05-$1.20 for the period, compared to the consensus EPS estimate of $1.81.
+The company provided earnings per share guidance of $1.05-$1.20 for the period, compared to the consensus earnings per share estimate of $1.81.
 The company issued revenue guidance of $6.75 billion-$6.87 billion, compared to the consensus revenue estimate of $6.87 billion.
 Dollar Tree also updated its FY 2022 guidance to $7.10-$7.40 EPS.

 Dollar Tree, Inc operates discount variety retail stores.
 It operates in two segments, Dollar Tree and Family Dollar.
 The Dollar Tree segment offers merchandise at the fixed price of $ 1.25.
 It provides consumable merchandise, including candy and food, and health and personal care, as well as everyday consumables, such as household paper and chemicals, and frozen and refrigerated food; variety merchandise comprising toys, durable housewares, gifts, stationery, party goods, greeting cards, softlines, arts and crafts supplies, and other items; and seasonal goods that include Christmas, Easter, Halloween, and Valentine's Day merchandise.